 The chemicals used in the manufacturing process, which are neurotoxic and carcinogenic, are also believed to be playing a role in the development of lymphoma.
-The majority of ALCL cases have been found with textured implants, the roughness of the surface is triggering chronic inflammation.
+As of 2019, all BIA-ALCL cases have been found with textured implants, there have been no documented smooth only cases.
+The roughness of the surface is triggering chronic inflammation.
 Textured implants were designed to keep the implants in place, thus, the capsules embed themselves on and around the textured surface.
 This creates an intimate, hand in hand connection between the scar tissue and chemically abrasive textured surface.
 Over time, this can lead to a direct abrasive irritation of the immune system, significantly affecting T cells.

 It is interesting to note the connection between polyurethane coated implants and textured implants.
 Polyurethane coated implants were the first type of breast implant linked to cancer, and textured implants have now become the second type of breast implant linked to cancer – what they both have in common is a chemically abrasive fuzzy surface.
 Polyurethane implants were in production from about 1980 to when the manufacturer voluntarily withdrew them in 1991 due to significant safety concerns.
 These implants were the precursors to the textured breast implants since the textured surface was thought to be important in reducing capsular contracture and firmness, but the implant manufacturers could not use polyurethane so instead they created the textured surface currently manufactured today (since the mid-1990’s).
 This textured surface is also linked to an increased occurrence of forming double capsules (scar tissue surrounding the implants) and seromas, thereby going against its intended purpose.1,2